 Embark on a journey through some of America’s most iconic landscapes, including the world’s first national park, Yellowstone, and the world’s first national monument, Devils Tower.
-Starting in Salt Lake City, this expedition takes you through the majestic Grand Teton Mountains, vibrant geothermal wonders of Yellowstone, and ends with the historic landmarks of Mount Rushmore and Crazy Horse Memorial
+Starting in Salt Lake City, this expedition takes you through the majestic Grand Teton Mountains, vibrant geothermal wonders of Yellowstone, and ends with the historic landmarks of Mount Rushmore and Crazy Horse Memorial.
+This tour offers an immersive blend of natural beauty and historical significance, providing travelers with a captivating exploration of the American West.

 Located in the northwest corner of Wyoming in the Midwestern United States, extending northwest into Idaho and Montana.
 It is an astounding 8,956 square kilometers and is the world's first national park.
 Yellowstone Park is one of the largest active volcanoes in the world.